 When: 3–12 January

-The National Computer Science School (NCSS) is a ten-day summer school for students going into Years 11 and 12.
+The National Computer Science School (NCSS) is a ten-day summer school for students in Years 11 and 12.
 NCSS brings together talented young people from around Australia for an intensive course of computer programming and website development in the School of Information Technologies.

 A five-week online competition, the NCSS Challenge gives you the opportunity to learn and try out computer programming.
 We’ll teach you how to program as we go along, rather than expecting you to be an expert already.
 If you’re a seasoned coder, we have something for you too.
 The problems range from relatively straightforward to mind-bendingly hard.

 This two-day intensive workshop offers an introduction to project management and where this dynamic field can take you.
 Hear about project management degrees, careers and pathways and try your hand at working on authentic case studies.
-The camp includes a site visit to Google to learn about projects in action.
+The camp includes a site visit to a large project management organisation to learn about projects in action.
+Places are limited.